QuanPham19/nbs-course-selection-webapp/README.md

 The information of all courses can be found on Nanyang Business School website: http://web.nbs.ntu.edu.sg/undergrad/common/contents/courselist.asp

 There are 4 main screens: Select (Homepage), Optimize, Result and Reference.
+The model will run on back-end after triggering Optimize, and output will be sent back to front-end by View Result.

 ![demo1](https://github.com/QuanPham19/nbs-course-selection-webapp/assets/106662700/9825ddfe-6a6f-49ea-b84e-5be2cf8152b9)